 Can’t attend one of Rob’s highly-acclaimed travel writing workshops?
 Don’t worry – his correspondence course covers even more material and has twice the opportunities for feedback but can be done at your own pace from home.

-Join dozens of students who’ve been published in newspapers and magazines all over the world.
+Join students who’ve been published in newspapers and magazines all over the world.

 “I found the handbook to be incredibly detailed and helpful.
 I like how it included tips on things that students wouldn’t even know they needed to know!”
 Allana C